Online Summer School 2020 for PhD Students in Digital Transformation of the Public Sector

 In a series of lectures, leading scholars will present the status quo and discuss theories and approaches to help their audience understand these topics and how they relate to one another.
 Comparative studies will be introduced, for example, to show how digital transformation is applied in the public sector across different policy areas, tiers of government, organizational contexts, and countries.
 In addition, PhD students are invited to present their work (scientific paper or working paper).

 As an integral part of this year’s Summer School, the hosts are organizing a visit to the IBM headquarters in Zurich, including its Solution Area, where the students will be given a fascinating look at the latest technologies based on concrete examples, followed by a presentation on digital transformation.
 Topics to be addressed will include data protection, ethics, and the employment market of the future.
 The online summer school is part of the cooperation program between the University of Lausanne and the ZHAW School of Management and Law.

 - Prof. Dr. Dr. Robert Krimmer, Tallinn University of Technology, Estonia

-- Dr. Oliver Neumann, University of Lausanne, Switzerland
+- Prof. Dr. Oliver Neumann, University of Lausanne, Switzerland

 - Prof. Dr. Christian Djeffal, Technical University of Munich, Germany